Kawit: History

 Kawit was the most thriving settlement prior to the coming of the Spanish.
 In fact, the town provided the first anchorage of the Spanish in the province, whence colonization and proselytization of the Christian religion began, spreading to all corners of the province.
 It was established as a town in 1587 or, as recognized by laws, on August 1, 1600.

 For a long time, the place was called by the Spanish "Cavite el Viejo" or Old Cavite to distinguish it from "Cavite la Punta" or "Cavite el Puerto", the commercial port and naval base (now Cavite City) whence came many Spanish marines on shore leave who made frequent visits to Cavite el Viejo, eventually turning it into a red-light district.
 This seedy reputation of the town was erased when Saint Mary Magdalene was made patroness, under the spiritual supervision of the Jesuits as ordered by Miguel García Serrano, O.S.A.
 (1618–1629), the fifth Archbishop of Manila.
+The 1818 Spanish census showed the area had 1,855 native families and 55 Spanish-Filipino families.

 With the establishment in the wake of the Philippine Revolution, the Philippine Independent Church built a shrine to Saint Michael, the Archangel in the barrio of Binakayan in 1902.

 Cavite el Viejo was then a big town, comprising the municipality of Kawit today, Cavite la Punta (now Cavite City), Noveleta (called Tierra Alta by the Spanish), and Imus.
 Eventually, these three barrios populations grew and they eventually seceded to become independent municipalities.

 Aside from its role as the birthplace of independence, Kawit was also the site of the Battle of Binakayan-Dalahican, one of several Filipino victories during the Revolution.

 In 1907, the town was renamed to Kawit, its present name, by virtue of Act No. 1718 by the Philippine Commission.

 Geography

 Kawit is 13 km from Imus and 23 km from Manila.
+It is bounded by Bacoor to the northeast, with the Imus River and the Binakayan Bridge marking part of their boundary; Imus to the south and east; General Trias to the southwest; Noveleta to the west; and Cavite City to the northwest.